JackDougherty/jack-site/_pages/dataviz/index.md

 4. Make Meaningful Comparisons
 5. Chart Your Data
 6. Map Your Data
-7. Embed on the Web
+7. Edit and Host Code with GitHub
-8. Edit and Host Code with GitHub
+8. Build with Leaflet Map Code Templates
-9. Build with Leaflet Map Code Templates
+9. Transform Your Map Data
-10. Listen, Tell, and Show Your Community Partner's Data Story
+10. Listen, Tell, and Show Your Community Partner's Data Stories
-11. Transform Your Map Data
+11. Embed on the Web
 12. Detect Lies and Reduce Bias

 Your progress toward these learning goals will be assessed in three ways: